ReX027/MirrAR_Backend_Task/README.md

-# MirrAR Backend Mini Project
+# MirrAR Backend Task

-This is a backend project that implements a product API for MirrAR.
+This is a backend project that implements a product API for an e-commerce system using Node.js.
 Below, you will find comprehensive documentation on how to run the project, interact with the API, details on architectural decisions, and other necessary instructions.

 ## Table of Contents